 Because shocking as this may sound the United Nation's Commission On The Status Of Women (UNCSW) and vast majority of Women's Non-Governmental Organizations are ignoring the suffering of women resulting from China's coercive population control program, and the atrocities it inflicts.
-This appalling indifference was on display again at the CSW57 Forum in New York (March 2013) which had as a priority the theme of eliminating all violence against women.
+This appalling indifference was on display at the CSW59 Forum in New York (March 2015 ) and also CSW57 (March 2013) which had as a priority the theme of eliminating all violence against women.
 Yet despite being very aware of the issue a collectively signed declaration by United Nations agencies, while raising a number of examples of violence against women ignored entirely forced sterilizations.
 See Here:

 For a number of years successive appeals have been made by Tibettruth http://tibettruth.com (an independent research and lobbying network on Tibet and China) to the United Nations Commission On The Status Of Women (UNCSW) and associated Women's Non-Governmental Organizations that the issue of human rights violations, arising from China's coercive birth control program, be featured at the annual Session of the UNCSW and related NGO Forum, both held in New York.